 A handful of Walnuts will give you 4 grams of Protein which is about 7.9% of the Recommended Daily Allowance (RDA) for a 2000 kcal diet.
 Gain the wealth of this nutrient by way of Apple Banana Steel Cut Oats.

 2. Good for Heart

 Eating a handful of Walnuts a day is said to increase the good cholesterol (HDL) in your body (1).
 HDL helps remove bad fats from the blood.
 In general, walnuts, cashew nuts, peanuts, almonds, pistachios and pine nuts are a healthy snack to carry keep with you as they are rich in monounsaturated fats and polyunsaturated fats.
 Walnuts in particular are a rich source of Omega 3 Fatty Acids which are healthy.
 Perfect to eat a mix of them or try different nuts each day for your Heart.
-Include omega 3 fatty acid rich recipes in your diet like Apricot Stew with Vanilla Custard, Apple Crumble and Date and Walnut Balls which are low in cholesterol and heart healthy.
+Include omega 3 fatty acid rich recipes in your diet like Grapefruit and Green Apple Salad is low in cholesterol and heart healthy.